-For In-Town Intramural Program teams: For the recreational programs we strive to construct teams that are, as a team, balanced as compared to the other teams.
-It is the responsibility of the IM coordinator working along with coaches and others to use appropriate means to accomplish this.
+For the recreational program we strive to construct teams that are, as a team, balanced as compared to the other teams.
+It is the responsibility of the board of directors working along with coaches and others to use appropriate means to accomplish this.

-For Travel Program teams: Children will try out if the number of players wishing to play exceed the available number of players needed for a team.
+For Travel Program teams girls and boys will try out if the number of players wishing to play exceed the available number of players needed for a team.
 The rosters of travel teams are selected at meetings held by the league for the coaches teams for that age.
-The aim is to have as many involved as practicable, and to have someone at the meeting with personal knowledge about each player under consideration.
-The process is not perfect, but we are trying.
 Players are placed based on their skill level and commitment.
 Evaluations by coaches and tryout results are important data in assisting in this process.
 Recognition is given to the fact that player's abilities and interest can very well change in relatively short periods of time and placements should try to reflect those changes as best as possible.

 How are evaluations and assignments conducted?